fardarter/docker-express/README.md

   - I've come to believe that dating comments is deeply useful as it allows a follow up reader to weight the comments against how recent they are.

-- CSS:

-  - Again from an organisational perspective a stylesheet is more manageable than inlining.
-  - Added some styles just for neatness.

 - HTML:

   - From my knowledge of semantic HTML convention, buttons represent actions while anchor tags represent navigation.